Skip to content

 2. Set permissions: {} at the top of every calling workflow to start from a baseline of no permissions, then grant only what each job needs at the job level.

-See the Permissions page for a full reference of what each workflow requires.
+See the Permissions page for a full reference of what each workflow requires, and the Security section for the full security controls documentation.

 Issue and Pull Request Templates